-Be aware, however, that if you were aged under 65 on 8 April 2013 (20 June 2016 in Northern Ireland) and your claim is reviewed, you will usually be invited to make a claim for Personal Independence Payment (PIP) rather than continue on Disability Living Allowance (see Important changes to Disability Living Allowance section above).
+Be aware, however, that if you're aged under 65 on 8 April 2013 (20 June 2016 in Northern Ireland) and your claim is reviewed, you'll usually be invited to make a claim for Personal Independence Payment (PIP) rather than continue on Disability Living Allowance (see Important changes to Disability Living Allowance section above).

 Since the rules for PIP are different to those for Disability Living Allowance (and are generally tighter), you should try to get advice and information on the PIP claims process before asking for a review.

-If you were aged 65 or over on the qualifying date in 2013, you will remain on Disability Living Allowance even if your claim is reviewed.
+If you were aged 65 or over on the qualifying date in 2013, you'll remain on Disability Living Allowance even if your claim is reviewed.